 The first thing an experienced reader notices is that the same graha can describe a different chapter of life under each system.
 A person currently in Vimshottari Saturn mahadasha may simultaneously be in Ashtottari Jupiter, or Ashtottari Venus, depending on where the Moon's degree fell at birth.
 The two systems are not synchronised; they overlay each other like two clocks running at different speeds.

 When you read Ashtottari, the principle still holds that the running mahadasha lord brings its karakatva, house rulerships, dignity, aspects, and yogas to the foreground.
 What changes is which graha is foregrounded at this moment in the life.
-So a chart that feels muted under Vimshottari Mercury — Mercury well-placed but the life seemingly waiting for something to begin — may, in Ashtottari, be running Rahu's 12-year window, which immediately clarifies why ambition, foreignness, and unconventional opportunity dominate the current chapter.
+A chart that feels muted under Vimshottari Mercury, with Mercury well placed but life seemingly waiting for something to begin, may be running Rahu's 12-year Ashtottari window.
+That second clock can clarify why ambition, foreignness, and unconventional opportunity dominate the current chapter.

 The Reduced Saturn Window

 Saturn's 10-year Ashtottari period is the system's most distinctive interpretive feature.
-In Vimshottari, Saturn's 19-year stretch tends to read as a long structural rebuild — career formation, marriage maturation, the slow accumulation of authority, sometimes the long shadow of Sade Sati within the larger period.
+In Vimshottari, Saturn's 19-year stretch tends to read as a long structural rebuild: career formation, marriage maturation, the slow accumulation of authority, and sometimes the long shadow of Sade Sati within the larger period.
 In Ashtottari, the same Saturn themes have to land in 10 years.

 In practice, this compression often makes Ashtottari Saturn periods sharper and more event-driven.
 A discipline phase that Vimshottari spreads over nearly two decades, Ashtottari concentrates into a tighter decade where one or two defining structural decisions tend to dominate.
 Career foundation, primary-relationship commitment, or a major endurance test usually surfaces, and the period closes more cleanly than its Vimshottari equivalent would.